 Once logged in to your business profile, you can go to the filtered reviews you've identified and interact with them.
 Start by leaving a public comment thanking the customer for their review.
 Next, click on the customer's name to go to their profile page.
 On the customer's profile page, you can take various actions: add them as a friend, follow their reviews, compliment them on their reviews, and then click over to their reviews.

 Take a minute to respond to several of their reviews, including the review of your business.
 For each review, interact with it by tagging it as either Useful, Funny, and/or Cool—whichever is most relevant—to show the Yelp algorithm that the reviewer is a valued member of the Yelp community.

 4. Be proactive to prevent new reviews from getting filtered out.

 Step 3 can be a bit time consuming and frustrating.
 While still worthwhile, particularly if your business doesn’t yet have a lot of reviews, your main strategy moving forward should be to make a point of being proactive with any new positive reviews that are posted to ensure they don’t get filtered out in the first place.
 Here’s how to do just that.

 - Closely monitor your business page for new reviews since the Yelp filter kicks in within 1 - 2 days.
-Review management tools, like those found in SpotOn Core, can be a huge help here, since they alert you by email or mobile notification the instant you get new reviews.
+Review management tools, like those included with every SpotOn business account, can be a huge help here, since they alert you by email or mobile notification the instant you get new reviews.